-The Student Veterans Network (VetNet) club meets every Wednesday (during fall and spring semesters), from 12 – 12:50 pm in the Channing & Marie Bete Veterans Center, North 215.
+The Student Veterans’ Network club meets in the Channing & Marie Bete Veterans Center, room N215.
 The purpose of the meetings is to gather students with a common bond, share information, and build community on campus.
-VetNet is an highly active and organized group on campus and is committed to community growth through service.
+(The club is currently inactive for spring semester 2015.)